 The QA through QE strobe pulses from the time slot shift register 510 are coupled to the control logic circuit 550.
 These strobe pulses in conjunction with the B, C, S1 and S2 signals from the early counter 403 are utilized to drive a channel shift register 555 and the ATD, DTA, CHE and ATD SYNC drivers 560.
-The channel shift register 555 which may be a type 7496 45 five-bit shift register provides output pulses QW-1, QX-1, QY-1 and QZ-1 that divide a channel into four divisions and are used to multiplex and demultiplex the PCM buses and the outputs of the channel memory CH into the four groups of 24 channels each.
-The latter is count corresponds to the end of channel 21.
-Both reset 50 done by the logic which creates the drivers 560, as illustrated.
-The overall operation is to write PCM code into the information memory IM during the first quarter of a time slot and to read out PCM code during the second and third quarters of a time slot corresponding pulse trains from the early counter 403 occur eight 55 to the control memory CA and CB addresses, respectively, and finally to compare these codes and to output the least larger of the two codes which is actually the largest PAM sample.
-The information memory IM therefore undergoes a write and two read operations
+The channel shift register 555 which may be a type 7496 45 5-bit shift register provides output pulses QW-1, QX-1, Qy-1 and QZ-1 that divide a channel into four divisions and are used to multiplex and demultiplex the PCM buses and the outputs of the channel memory CH into the four groups of 24 channels each.
+The latter is done count corresponds to the end of channel 21.
+Both reset 50 by the logic which creates the drivers 560, as illustrated.
+The overall operation is to write PCM code into the information memory IM during the first quarter of a time slot and to read out PCM code during the second and third quarters of a time slot corresponding to the pulse trains from the early counter 403 occur eight 55 control memory CA and CB addresses, respectively, and finally to compare these codes and to output the least larger of the two codes which is actually the largest PAM sample.
+The information memory IM therefore undergoes a write and two read operations every through an inverter 553 to the serial input of the channel shift register 555.
+The QD-0 pulse is coupled through an inverter 557 to the clock input of the channel shift register 555.
+The channel shift pulses QZ-1 and QX-1 are coupled to the J and K inputs of a type 5 7476 flip-flop 556, while the QA-1 pulse is coupled to its clock input.
+As indicated above, these outputs drive the logic which creates the drivers 560, to multiplex and demultiplex the PCM buses and the ouputs of the channel memory CH into the four groups of 24 chan- 10 nels each, in accordance with the following logic equations:

-More particularly, the B-0 and C-0 from the early counter 403 and the QC-0 from the time slot from the register 510 are coupled to a type 7410 NAND gate 551.
-The output of NAND gate 551 is coupled to a type 7400 NAND gate 554, as is the QE-0 pulse from the shift register 510.
-The C-1, S1-1 and S2-1 outputs of the early counter 403 are coupled to a type 7410 NAND gate 552, and the latter's output is coupled location.
+More particularly, the B-0 and the C-0 from the early counter 403 and the QC-0 from the time slot shift register 510 are coupled to a type 7410 NAND gate 551.
+The output of NAND gate 551 is coupled to a type shift register 510.
+The C-1, S1-1 and S2-1 outputs of the early counter 403 are coupled to a type 7410 NAND gate 552, and the latter's output is coupled